YoussefAymanJo/M-O-Y/Journal.md

 <img width="526" height="634" alt="Screenshot 2026-09-14 145937" src="https://github.com/user-attachments/assets/a1adc925-4f4d-400b-9add-c920a19d965f" />
 <img width="438" height="217" alt="Screenshot 2026-09-14 145944" src="https://github.com/user-attachments/assets/df3b3a99-5479-4636-96e4-bdf4d1db9787" />

+Secondly,I watch videos about connectino of max19 amiplifer ,Mic,touch sensor and tft screen with esp 32 ,then i started routing them ,after that i added 2 servo motors and connect them direct to esp.After that,i worked on BMS board , connecting batteries in parallel,then to BMS and battery charger.After that to stepdown to 5v ,but i found tft need 3v ,so i seacrhed for voltage regulator to 3.3 v and added it to schematic.

+Thirdly,i added pin header on pcb where componets will wired using jumpers,the i routed them with MCU,after that i organized schematic more,adding description,and sketch worflow diagram of power cycle for batteries to esp and componets.then i assigned footprints to each part.but i found 3d models for esp and stepdown failed to uppload so i added them manually.
 <img width="500" height="466" alt="Screenshot 2026-09-14 145952" src="https://github.com/user-attachments/assets/f7c3ac4a-126d-4d25-9170-f5cc358ca561" />
 <img width="845" height="261" alt="Screenshot 2026-09-14 145753" src="https://github.com/user-attachments/assets/6398a7de-03df-49a3-95b1-aa827916f022" />
 <img width="352" height="250" alt="Screenshot 2026-09-14 145747" src="https://github.com/user-attachments/assets/64b5e8ae-cb4e-41df-aab2-f7a2b9ead648" />